 Tuesday, May 10, 2016

 “Do you have your dress for the Christmas Masquerade Ball?”
 Margaret’s father asked, as he drank his breakfast coffee.
 Sitting under a large chandelier in the dining room, he finished his eggs on gold-plated dinnerware.
-A new pop-up toaster sat on the counter.
+A sleek chrome Toastmaster, the latest electric pop-up toaster, gleamed on the counter.

-“Father, I still have two weeks to buy a dress,” Margaret said, as she sipped her tea.
+“Father, I still need to find a proper gown,” Margaret said, as she sipped her tea.
+“I’m thinking about Dior’s New Look.”
 She already knew who she wanted to marry, James Miller, even if her father disapproved of him.

-“I just want to make sure that you look your best when meeting new people,” her father said, as he opened the newspaper across the table.
-Everyone morning he read the latest news.
+“I just want to make sure that you look your best when meeting new people,” her father said, as he opened The New York Times across the table.
+Every morning, Margaret watched him read the newspaper for the latest on Eisenhower, Truman, and the United Nations.

 “Must you really present me to high society, especially at Christmas?” the 21-year-old asked.
 “If I have to attend, at least I can wear a mask.”